85ip9gh/85ip9gh/README.md

 ### 📖 Beyond the Code
 When not immersed in lines of code, you can find me:
-- 📚 Reading a good book.
+- 📚 Reading a good book
-- 💪 Hitting the gym to stay physically and mentally fit.
+- 💪 Hitting the gym to stay physically and mentally fit
 - ⏰ Sleeping to rest my body and mind

 # 💻 Technologies I Use 💻